Vaishaal/blog/_posts/2016-7-13-matrix-inequality.markdown

 *random*, *single layer* convolutional neural network.

 <p>
-Specifically I used a network with $6 x 6$ patches, $1024$ filters, a RELU nonlinearity and a max pooler to $2 x 2$.
+Specifically I used a network with $6 x 6$ patches, $1024$ filters, a RELU nonlinearity and a average pooler to $2 x 2$.
 This will make the output dimension $4096$
 </p>